PedroPLCode/python-public/unicorns_forever/readme.txt

 arrows up, down, left and right - moving unicorn

-space - shooting normal bullets. max 3 bullets allowed at one time on the screen. bullets unlimited.
+space - shooting normal bullets.
+Max 3 bullets allowed at one time on the screen.
+Bullets are unlimited.

 b - bomb - super bullet.
-max 1 bomb allowed at one time on the screen. you have one bomb at the beginning. every level gives you an extra bomb.
+Max 1 bomb allowed at one time on the screen.
+You have one bomb at level 1. every level you will get an extra bomb.
+You can use it right away or keep it for further levels.

 q - quit game

+g - start game

 You have 3 Unicorns.

-Each level will be faster.
+At next levels, game will be faster.